 Why did you choose this job?
 What motivates you on a daily basis?

-Social workers are trusted professionals who can support, guide and help families and communities in need.
-For me, it is above all a passion to help others and to have a positive impact on their well-being.
-Being a social worker and a psychosocial counsellor at the same time, I am constantly learning from others.
+Social workers are trusted professionals who can support, guide and assist families and communities in need.
+For me, it is first and foremost a passion to help others and have a positive impact on their well-being.
+Being a social worker and a psychosocial counselor at the same time, I am constantly learning from others.

-Listening is one of the most important qualities to have in these jobs, because we must first know who we are talking to before giving advice,.
-Finally, what motivates me every day is the positive feedback from the people I have helped, it is a bit like the consecration of my job.
+Listening is one of the main qualities to have to do these jobs, because before giving our advice, we must first know who we are talking to.
+Finally, what motivates me every day is the positive feedback I get from the people I have helped, it is a bit like the consecration of my job.

 How does the partnership with Planète Enfants & Développement work?

-It is a mutual support that we bring to each other.
-I have learned a lot from PE&D’s expertise in parenting education, family development methodology and the development of working tools.
+It is a mutual support that we provide to each other.
+I have learned a lot from PE&D's expertise in parenting education, family development methodology and tool development.
 I am very satisfied and grateful for this partnership.